 It is usual for occupational leases of offices, retail units or hospitality premises to be granted for a term of nine years or under.
-Such leases are colloquially known as "paper leases").
+Such leases are colloquially known as "paper leases".
 There is no stamp duty payable on the grant of a paper lease or on a licence.

 Leases which are granted for a term of over nine years need to be passed before the Royal Court and stamp duty is payable by the tenant.
 Stamp duty is calculated on the rent.
+Such leases are informally referred to as "contract leases".